GimVic-app/GimVic-android/README.md

 <a href="https://play.google.com/store/apps/details?id=com.zigapk.gimvic.suplence">App on Google Play</a>

 Note: project is deprecated.
 No major version will probably be released.
+Some minor patches are to be expected.